Azure/iotedgedev/README.md

     > `iotedgedev init` will run both `iotedgedev new .` and `iotedgedev iothub setup`, which will create a new solution and setup your Azure resources in a single command.

-    > If you want to use your existing IoT Hub and IoT Edge device, you can run `iotedgedev new .`, and update the `.env` file with the IoT Hub connection string and IoT Edge device connection string. `iotedgedev new .` will add a default C# `filtermodule` to the solution.
-To customize this behavior, use `iotedgedev new . --module <module-name> --template <template>`
+    > If you want to use your existing IoT Hub and IoT Edge device, you can run `iotedgedev new .`, and update the `.env` file with the IoT Hub connection string and IoT Edge device connection string.

+    > `iotedgedev init` and `iotedgedev new .` will add a default C# module named `filtermodule` to the solution.
+To customize this behavior, append the parameters ` --module <module-name> --template <template>`.

 1. **Add modules to IoT Edge solution**